We aim to help all students feel confident about their abilities and use a range of resources and strategies to help them succeed.

 At BCA, we know that no two children learn, perceive, or behave in the same way.
 It is our job to try to understand how God has designed each child, what their strengths are, and in what areas they may need extra support.
-In the Support Services, it is the goal to help students realize their God-given abilities so they can move toward independence and experience success in the regular classroom as well as gain confidence, lifelong learning skills, and advocacy for themselves.
+The Support Services Team helps students realize their God-given abilities so they can move toward independence and experience success in the regular classroom as well as gain confidence, lifelong learning skills, and advocacy for themselves.

 Understanding Diverse Learners